ranjandivesh453/3D-Slope-Stability-Prediction/README.txt

 If you use this repository in your research, please cite:

-Kumar, S., Sunkpho, J., Kumar, D.R. and Wipulanusat, W., Slope stability analysis of Mount St. Helens slope using Scoops3D and machine learning.
+Kumar S, Sunkpho J, Kumar DR, Wipulanusat W. Slope stability analysis of Mount St. Helens slope using Scoops3D and machine learning.
+Transp Geotech 2026:102212. https://doi.org/https://doi.org/10.1016/j.trgeo.2026.102212.

 For questions or collaborations: